Rechousa/Delivery-Service/README.md

 * :heavy_check_mark: Populate with some example data
 * :heavy_check_mark: Use a docker container for SQL Server
 * :heavy_check_mark: Add Logging and global exception handling
-* :x: Implement a Security solution
+* :heavy_check_mark: Implement a security mechanism based on JWT

 ### Nice to have:
 * :x: Use Identity Server as a centralized access control manager